junit-team/junit5/CONTRIBUTING.md

 In multi-line bullet point entries, subsequent lines should be indented.

+### Spelling

+Use American English spelling rules when writing documentation as well as for code -- class names, method names, variable names, etc.

 ### Javadoc

 - Javadoc comments should be wrapped after 80 characters whenever possible.